Langelinie Pavilion: The first Langelinie Pavilion

 The first Langelinie Pavilion was built at Pinnebergs Reduit in 1884.
 It was owned by De Forenede Bryggerrier but contained facilities for the Royal Danish Yacht Club.
 The building was designed by Vilhelm Dahlerup.
 Dahlerup was also the designer of a new footbridge, Gefion Bridge, which provided a link between the Gefion Fountain and the Langelinie Park across the access road from the south (now Ved Kongeporten).
 Later he also served as architect for the adjacent Free Port.

 The Langelinie Pavilion contained a restaurant and café in the ground floor and facilities for the Yacht Club on the first floor.

 The second Langelinie Pavilion

-In 1901, Dahlerup's building was demolished in 1901 to make way for a new and larger Langelinie Pavilion which was completed the following year to design by Fritz Koch.
+In 1901, Dahlerup's building was demolished to make way for a new and larger Langelinie Pavilion which was completed the following year to design by Fritz Koch.
 It had a domed, central banqueting hall and an octagonal pavilion in each end.
 The restaurant had room for 300 guests and the building contained facilities for the Royal Danish Yacht Club on the first floor.

 The Langelinie Pavilion achieved great popularity.
-On 12 June 1944, it was so-called schalburgtage when members of the Schalburg Corps blew it up as retaliation for the Danish Resistance Movement's activities.
+On 12 June 1944, the date of the so-called schalburgtage, members of the Schalburg Corps (the Danish branch of the German SS) blew it up as retaliation for the Danish Resistance Movement's activities.